Schwarzen/Color-My-Desktop/README.md

 ## Usage:

-Open the Color-My-Gnome gui and either create a new profile, or select an existing to edit/apply. <br>
+Open the Color-My-Desktop gui and either create a new profile, or select an existing to edit/apply. <br>

 <p>